 Recommended daily allowance levels increase for females during pregnancy.

-2. Magnesium matters – an essential nutrient.
+2. Magnesium matters – it is an essential nutrient.

 Magnesium is an important piece of the puzzle for a variety of enzymatic reactions in the body.
 These reactions provide a foundation for health.
 Magnesium is also vital for making proteins, producing energy, and building important bodily components like DNA and RNA.2,3